16 Flowering perennials for your outdoor space

 Shooting Star Plant

-Shooting Star Plant is a spring-blooming wildflower characterized by its unique, upside-down, nodding flowers with petals swept back, resembling asteroid's tail, often found in meadows and woodlands.
-Shooting Star Plant Create a Tropical Vibe The blossoms on a shooting star plant droop from delicate stalks in the form of stars.
-These five-petaled blossoms come in a variety of colors—white, pink, purple, and rose—and are around one inch in length.
+Shooting Star Plant is a spring-blooming wildflower characterized by its unique, upside-down, nodding flowers with petals swept back, resembling an asteroid's tail, often found in meadows and woodlands.
+The blossoms on a plant droop from delicate stalks in the form of stars.
+These five-petaled blossoms come in white, pink, purple, and rose and are around one inch long.
 A single, dark green style converges to a point at the bottom of the flower, and a group of yellow stamens surrounds the upwardly reflexed petals.
-The pollinators that these flowers attract add to the tropical feel of your lawn.
-Because the blooms retain their pollen, birds can have a hard time getting to them.
+The pollinators these flowers attract add to the tropical feel of your lawn.
+Because the blooms retain their pollen, birds can have difficulty getting to them.
 These flowers are also known to be resistant to deer.
-Add Dense Foliage With This Perennial The smooth, lance-shaped leaves of these flowers can be any shade of green, from emerald to grayish.
+Add Dense Foliage With Shooting Star Plant (Primula sect.
+Dodecatheon) The smooth, lance-shaped leaves of these flowers can be any shade of green, from emerald to grayish.
 Each leaf can grow up to 2.5 inches wide and six inches long, which provides dense foliage.
 These leaves have a heart-shaped vein in the middle and a crimson base.
 Basal leaves, borne on lengthy stalks, are a distinguishing feature of the flower.
 They especially stand out from the rest of the woodland's vegetation in the spring.
-When planted in clusters, their varying heights and hues make for a spectacular show, particularly when planted with other species.
-Extend the Seasonal Appeal of Your Yard With TN Nursery The distinctive blooming habit and eye-catching blossoms of these flowers can add year-round seasonal beauty to your garden.
-They typically bloom each year in mid-to late spring.
-In April, a rosette of leaves grows at the flower base, and in late April and early May, the blossoms appear.
+When planted in clusters, their varying heights and hues make for a spectacular show, mainly when planted with other species.
+Extend the Seasonal Appeal of Your Yard With Shooting Star Plant Shooting Star Plant's distinctive blooming habit and eye-catching blossoms can add year-round seasonal beauty to your garden.
+They typically bloom each year in mid-to-late spring.
+A rosette of leaves grows at the flower base in April, and the blossoms appear in late April and early May.
 Throughout the summer, they keep their vibrant display of pink or red blossoms and bloom abundantly.
 Even during the winter, the arching branches of these flowers can add visual interest to your lawn.
-Create a Focal Point With Hanging Baskets With This Plant With its gently cascading growth pattern, the flowers elegantly flow over the edges of hanging baskets.
+Create a Focal Point With Hanging Baskets With Shooting Star Plant With Shooting Star Plant's gently cascading growth pattern, the flowers elegantly flow over the edges of hanging baskets.
 Their colorful, star-shaped flowers make for an excellent focal point in garden design, creating a rich and verdant show.
 Even when they aren't blooming, their glossy green foliage looks great in hanging baskets.
 Most of these flowers start blooming within their first year of growth.
+Which fertilizer for Shooting Star Plant is best Shooting Star will need a slow release fertilizer, a 10-10-10 mix is recommended.
+This fertilizer promotes healthy blooms.
+The plant also likes organic fertilisers like compost manure.
+Where Can The Shooting Star Plant Grow This plant likes well-drained soils and partial to full shade, so can do well in most gardens.
+It grows well on meadows and woodland edges in the wild, so will take to the same surroundings in the domestic garden.
+Is the Shooting Star Plant plant easy to care for Shooting Star plant is easy to grow and only needs little care once the plant is established.
+During the growing season, it requires moderate irrigation, while after flowering, it can withstand a drought for a while.
+When does the Shooting Star Plant bloom It generally flowers during spring or early part of summer and hence provides colors during that time of the season when most garden plants have not flowered.
+Its flowers stir admiration and more often signify the approach of the warmer periods of the year.
+Can I grow Shooting Star Plant in containers Shooting Stars can grow in containers as long as they have good drainage and are placed in an area that receives full to partial sun.
+Container gardening offers the flexibility of being able to relocate them to the patio or balcony where their beauty can be well appreciated.

 Tiger Lily - TN Nursery